 I always start with the source material.
 I go right back to the film and to the characters because, at the end of the day, when somebody looks at something I’ve designed, I’m hoping they have an emotional connection to it.
 So it’s finding moments in the film or the way a character’s expressing themself and putting it into the product.
 And so I might review the film a little bit and then I just start drawing… there’s these little teeny doodles that may look like scribbles to other people, but to me it’s like, it’s just like the first burst of energy.
 I’m just throwing ideas down on paper or coming up with different compositions, arrangement, some characters.

-If I find a good idea I’ll clean it up and make it presentable… and then it goes into sculpting and I work directly with the sculptures to make sure that the piece turns out exactly how I imagined it in my drawings.
+If I find a good idea I’ll clean it up and make it presentable… and then it goes into sculpting and I work directly with the sculptures to make sure that the piece turns out exactly how I imagined it in my animation designs.
 And then they work with painters to make sure the colors are all right.
 So from the very initial thought of it being a product to the very, very final production, I’m super hands-on just to make sure that that vision stays clear all the way through.

 Phoenix Design Week kicks off October 5-12th and offers a weekend conference, events, and workshops for local creatives.
 Early bird tickets, which are limited to 100, for the Beyond Design Conference are currently available at phxdw.com.